 Understand Your Life Timeline.
 We know that we can’t predict our future accurately.
 Yet it’s still better to start planning for retirement as early as you possibly can.
 You can start by looking at where you stand in your life timeline right now.
 Then, estimate how long you will have to stay working until retirement and what you can do during those years to reach financial freedom.

 This step is crucial since everyone would have a different head start.
 If you just start working and don’t have many responsibilities, you can focus on saving a larger portion of your income right away.
 This can be different when you’re a bit older and being the family’s breadwinner.
-Another important thing to consider is your future plan.
+Another important thing to consider is your future plan, and east coast finance can offer you the best guidance regarding this.
 Include major plans such as marriage and having children in your calculations.

 Estimate Retirement Expenses and Saving Target.
 Get an estimation of how much you will spend monthly after retiring.
 You can do this by looking at your current monthly expenses.
 Generally, people would not want to downgrade their lifestyle, yet it’s very likely to happen when you don’t have the same income anymore.